edumeet/edumeet/E2EE.md

    for a joiner to download, whether the WebCrypto-only ciphersuite is enough, and what commits and exporter derivations cost in a browser.
 The RFC 9420 test vectors and an interop exchange with OpenMLS are the substitute for the audit we do not have, and the script becomes the fixture generator for the provider's tests.
+Done; the results are in the next section, and they add the preconditions listed there.
 2. **Build the MLS provider beside the pairwise one, not instead of it.** Both sit behind the existing provider interface; a room or tenant selects one, and MLS is off by default.
 The pairwise design stays as the fallback and the comparison, and a flaw in the new one never reaches a room that did